 Zone of the Enders: The 2nd Runner features Anubis fusing with the super weapon Aumaan, becoming Aumaan Anubis which stripped the mech of most of its armor and barely held together by a small number of wires and gaining a white color scheme.
 In place of its wings were a massive set of hexagonal plates ripped from the arena.
 Its already absurd power is shot Up To Eleven thanks to being fused with a weapon capable of destroying the entire universe.
 Luckily, you get to fight it in Jehuty's own One-Winged Angel form it gets by absorbing regular Anubis's Metatron, which gives you the ability to one or two-hit kill any enemy and boss in the game.

-OFF has Elsens, who become Burnt and start spouting fountains of blood from their heads, perhaps gaining huge claws in the process, Japhet, whose real phoenix form comes bursting out of his cat form which is an actual cat named Valerie, and The Batter, who turns into a.... thing.
+OFF has Elsens, who become Burnt and start spouting fountains of a thick dark substance, possibly blood or smoke, from their heads, sometimes gaining huge claws in the process, Japhet, whose real phoenix form comes bursting out of his cat form which is an actual cat named Valerie, and The Batter, who turns into a.... thing.
 Or maybe he was one all along, we never know, but it's pretty freaky.

 The game Mystic Heroes has Emperor Kang's son, Cyrus, transform into a ridiculously ugly (and poorly rendered) dark greenish monster for the real final battle.
 The fight is somewhat lengthy, though, so be sure to take your time on this one. in a circus exhibit.

 Celestia Lindwurm, final boss of the shmup E Xceed 3rd: Jade Penetrate, transformed from a girl with wings into... a girl with larger bizarre-looking wings.
 Then Black Package came along, and she instead becomes a something like fifty-winged angel.